aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

       You can override this method to create custom instances of the ``SMTP`` class being controlled.
-By default, this creates an ``SMTP`` instance, passing in your handler and setting the ``enable_SMTPUTF8`` flag.
-      Examples of why you would want to override this method include creating an ``LMTP`` server instance instead, or passing in a different set of arguments to the ``SMTP`` constructor.
+By default, this creates an ``SMTP`` instance, passing in your handler and setting flags from the ``server_kwargs`` parameter.
+Examples of why you would want to override this method include creating an ``LMTP`` server instance instead.

 .. _`asyncio event loop`: https://docs.python.org/3/library/asyncio-eventloop.html